kora-projects/kora-docs/mkdocs/docs/v2/en/documentation/container.md

 where a component needs deferred access to another graph part.

-If a component received through `ValueOf<Wrapped<T>>` needs to be passed further as a regular `ValueOf<T>`, you can use `Wrapped.UnwrappedValue.unwrap(...)`.
+If a component received through `ValueOf<Wrapped<T>>` needs to be passed further as a regular `ValueOf<T>`, you can use `Wrapped.unwrap(...)`.
 This is useful for wrappers that add lifecycle or other behavior but should expose a regular value outward.

 #### Refresh listeners { #refresh-listener }